ENERGY STAR overview

 • May be required by local, state, and federal legislation.

-An ENERGY STAR score, expressed as a number on a 1-100 scale, rates performance on a percentile basis: buildings with a score of 50 perform better than 50% of their peers; buildings earning a score of 75 or higher are in the top quartile of energy performance.
+An ENERGY STAR score, expressed as a number on a 1-100 scale, rates performance by percentile: buildings with a score of 50 perform better than 50% of their peers; buildings earning a score of 75 or higher are in the top quartile of energy performance.
 First introduced in 1999, the score has been adopted by leading organizations across the United States because it offers a simple way to evaluate measured energy use, prioritize investments, and communicate relative performance across a portfolio of buildings.

 The ENERGY STAR score is developed by the EPA using nationally representative data sets that include information on buildings in diverse locations and with diverse physical and operational characteristics.
 One of the most common surveys used by the EPA is the Commercial Building Energy Consumption Survey (CBECS), which is conducted by the U.S. Department of Energy's, Energy Information Administration.
 The EPA uses CBECS data as the basis for most of the ENERGY STAR scores.
 However, the EPA also uses other data sources when CBECS data is insufficient.